 At the forefront of the future of cruise

-A fifth cruise terminal is under construction at the Port of Southampton and is set to be open in time for the summer 2021 season.
+The Port of Southampton boasts four world-class terminals, with a fifth cruise terminal under construction, which is set to be open in time for the summer 2021 season.

-The port’s newest terminal will be next-generation-ready and open access.
+The port’s newest terminal will be open access and has sustainability built into the design.

-The terminal will support a developing industry and will feature Shore Power connectivity as well as 2,234 roof-mounted solar panels generating 7000,000 kWh the equivalent power for 187 homes and saving 190 tonnes of carbon dioxide each year.
+The terminal will feature Shore Power connectivity as well as 2,234 roof-mounted solar panels generating 7000,000 kWh and saving 190 tonnes of carbon dioxide each year.

-This significant step towards supporting sustainable cruising strengthens the port’s position as Europe’s leading cruise turn-around port and opens further opportunities for cruise operators to operate through Southampton.
+This significant step towards supporting sustainable cruising supports this developing part of the industry, and strengthens the port’s position as Europe’s leading cruise turn-around port.
+The terminal opens further opportunities for cruise operators to operate through Southampton.

 Delivering for our customers

-The Port of Southampton boasts four world-class, up-to-date cruise terminals along with a wealth of experience and expertise in providing first-rate services for cruise operators.
+The Port of Southampton is home to four world-class cruise terminals – with a fifth terminal under construction and set to open for summer 2021 season - along with a wealth of experience and expertise in providing unrivalled services for cruise operators.

 ABP’s teams are proud to deliver a seamless experience and a warm welcome for cruise lines and we pride ourselves on delivering end-to-end service that goes beyond the port itself.